 - Presentation of work at one or more forum (Medical Education Day, Research in Progress [RIP], regional or national conference) following completion of the fellowship year.

-- Please note: In order to accommodate the needs of all students who wish to take a year off for scholarly opportunities, students who apply for the Pritzker Fellowship and receive support from an external funding source must notify the Pritzker Fellowship Review Committee ASAP (via email@example.com).
-If the external funding level is similar to the amount offered through the Pritzker Fellowship Program, the Pritzker Fellowship funds will be redistributed accordingly.
+- Please note: In order to accommodate the needs of all students who wish to take a year off for scholarly opportunities, students who apply for the Pritzker and NorthShore Fellowship and receive support from an external funding source must notify the Pritzker and NorthShore Fellowship Review Committee ASAP (via firstname.lastname@example.org).
+If the external funding level is similar to the amount offered through the Pritzker and NorthShore Fellowship Program, the Pritzker and NorthShore Fellowship funds will be redistributed accordingly.

 Things to know before you apply:

-Students selected as Pritzker Fellows will receive $20,000 beginning in July 2016 and continuing throughout the 2016-2017 academic year.
-Eligible students must have completed at least two years of study at the Pritzker School of Medicine (please note: PhD students are not eligible for the Pritzker Fellowship Program).
+Students selected as Pritzker and NorthShore Fellows will receive $20,000 beginning in July 2019 and continuing throughout the 2019-2020 academic year.
+Eligible students must have completed at least two years of study at the Pritzker School of Medicine (please note: PhD students are not eligible for the Pritzker/NorthShore Fellowship Program).
 All applicants must have a faculty sponsor who will provide mentorship and support during this year and ensure the completion of the proposed project.
-Pritzker Fellows will ultimately present their work in at least one forum, such as the Medical Education Day, Research in Progress (RIP), or a regional or national conference.
+The faculty sponsor does not have to be on the faculty at the University of Chicago or NorthShore University HealthSystem, but must demonstrate the qualifications to mentor the student in a scholarly project.
+Pritzker and NorthShore Fellows will ultimately present their work in at least one forum, such as the Medical Education Day, Research in Progress (RIP), or a regional or national conference.

 - Project Statement